kruftt/ApolloLive/README.md

 &nbsp;
 ## ApolloLive.Send

 ApolloLive provides the Send function for use by other modders in exploration and debugging.
-After installing ApolloLive, other mods may send messages to the Apollo app run in the web browser.
-By default, a connected ApolloLive mod logs any such messages to the console:
+After installing ApolloLive, other mods may send messages to the Apollo app running in the web browser.
+By default, a connected ApolloLive logs any such messages to the console:

 &nbsp;